stanford-oval/genie-cloud/doc/installing-almond-cloud.md

 which must be writable.

 Additional configuration options are also available.
-Consult [the full reference](/doc/almond-config-file-reference.md) for how to set the CDN used for website assets, OAuth redirection URLs, HTTP-to-HTTPs redirects, and other customization to the website.
+Consult [the full reference](/doc/almond-config-file-reference.md) for how to set the CDN used for website assets, OAuth redirection URLs, HTTP-to-HTTPs redirects, how to customize the website, and how to set emails appropriately.
+At the very least, it is expected you will change the `SERVER_ORIGIN` field to point to the correct location (scheme-host-port) of your Web Almond server, and change the `EMAIL_` fields to indicate that emails are sent from your website.

 ### Step 2.5 (optional): Enable the sandbox